Pixailz/ft_linux/README.md

 ## TODO

-1. Add date set_sbu
 1. Some test are not correctly checked and therefore considered as good
    1. Register check/test that don't pass
+1. Split package compilation in three part: building, testing, installing
+1. Finish systemd part, and do sysvinit, or do it will doing systemd

+## IDEAS
 1. Add support for more editor
 1. SBU db already here, save in meta_in, and add update system
 1. Don't redo all the package_meta each time, update var or add it
-1. Split package compilation in three part: building, testing, installing
 1. Add cli option
-1. Check if systemd is working
-1. Daemon status, print 'LFS (STEP/7) -> LFS_CROSS_TOOLCHAIN (STEP/8): Building ...'
-1. Maybe save all log into the backup